 - The procedure can be done with conscious sedation, often referred to as “twilight,” or deeper sedation referred to as “general anesthesia.”
 You are given a pain reliever and a sedative intravenously (in your vein).
 You will feel relaxed and somewhat drowsy.
 This step means that the colonoscopy will not hurt.

 - You will lie on your left side, with your knees drawn up towards your chest.

-- A small amount of air is used to expand the colon so the physician can see the colon walls.
+- A small amount of air is used to expand the colon so the doctor can see the colon walls.

 - You may feel mild cramping during the procedure.
 Cramping can be reduced by taking slow, deep breaths.